What is an internship?

 How many hours are expected?

 A typical internship requires between 10 and 30 hours per week over a full academic semester.
-In order to receive credit, students must commit to minimum of 60 hours per semester.
+In order to receive credit, students must commit to a minimum of 60 hours per semester.
 However, students cannot intern for more than 35 hours per week.
 The duration of the internship must be at least 12 weeks (fall or spring semester) or eight weeks (summer).

 How many credits can I earn?